 Tech sector concepts, like couponing, move so fast they can't be copied.
 Yet copy has been the radio industry's strategy.
 Please share any original radio concepts I've missed with AG readers (below).

 Refusal to serve accountability metrics will hasten the drain of advertiser dollars.
-It's not too difficult to imagine a $10 billion a year radio industry by 2017.
+It's not too difficult to imagine a $10 billion a year radio industry in spot revenue by 2017.

 "You can fool some of the people all of the time, and all of the people some of the time" is an adage usually attached to "but you can't fool mom."